Quasi-Concavity for Gaussian Multicast Relay Channels: DF Performance

 Observe that all curves are quasi-concave (but not concave) in $\mathbf{r}$.
-Theorems~\ref{thm:LOSCS} and~\ref{thm:LOSDF} predict the quasi-concavity for all curves except for the coherent cut-set bound.
+Theorems~\ref{thm:LOSCS} and~\ref{thm:LOSDF} predict the quasi-concavity for all curves except for the coherent CS rates.
+Observe also that the curves for the coherent and non-coherent rates merge for relay positions exceeding a certain value ($r=0.5$ and $r\approx0.47$ for the respective CS and DF rates).
+The reason for this behavior is that $\rho=0$ is optimal for the coherent CS and DF rates beyond these positions, see the $\rho$ curve in~\cite{Kramer-Gastpar-Gupta-2005} (Figure~16).
+Furthermore, the non-coherent CS rates coincide with {the non-coherent DF rates} for a large range of $\mathbf{r}$.

 The best relay positions for the two strategies are different.
 For example, $\mathbf{r}=0.5$ maximizes $R_{RDF}$ while the $\mathbf{r}$ maximizing $R_{DF}$ is closer to the source.
-This is because when the source transmits, the relay {\em and} the destination listen and the destination ``collects" information.
+This is because when the source transmits, the relay and the destination {listen}, and the destination ``collects'' information.
 The relay can thus be positioned closer to the source while maintaining the same information rate from the source to the relay, and from the source-relay pair to the destination.
-At the optimal positions, we compute $R_{DF} \approx 2.25 P$ nats/sec and $R_{RDF}=2 P$ nats/sec, so the DF gain is $\approx12\%$.
-We remark that the non-coherent cut-set bound coincides with (the non-coherent) $R_{DF}$ and $R_{RDF}$ for a large range of $\mathbf{r}$.
+At the optimal positions, we compute $R_{DF} \approx 2.26 P$ nats/sec and $R_{RDF}=2 P$ nats/sec, so the DF gain is $\approx$13\%.